thousandbrainsproject/tbp.monty/docs/community/project-showcase.md

 * **Surface Agent Implementation:** Built using a Maixsense A010 ToF sensor mounted to a Ufactory Lite 6 robot arm.
 * **Custom Integration:** Integrated with Monty through a custom environment, environment interface, and motor-policy.
 * **Hardware Tooling:** Includes a reverse-engineered Python package that exposes programmatic control of the Maixsense A010 sensor.
 * **Object Dataset:** Evaluated the system against a structured eight-object dataset with defined orientations suitable for evaluating recognition accuracy, continual learning, and rotation invariance.
 As an extension to the project, a 3D Model Dataset was scanned in and made available to the community.

+Note that this project does not integrate the different modalities at the same time.
+Each agent is run independently.

 ### Results and Findings
 * The Distant Agent demonstrated reliable supervised recognition with sub-degree rotation errors.